Email Marketing Platform Comparison: Ometria vs Emarsys vs Bronto

-Modern day personalisation is comprehensive and normally includes recommended products based on the customers previous buying behaviour or viewing data.
-This type of data can then be used to personsalise each email to include graphics/banners that are relevant, and even the language/tone-of-voice is often tailored and personalised.
+Modern-day personalisation is comprehensive and normally includes recommended products based on the customer's previous buying behaviour or viewing data.
+This type of data can then be used to personalise each email to include graphics/banners that are relevant, and even the language/tone of voice is often tailored and personalised.

 📱 Mobile devices allow people to check their email constantly

-It is common for most of us to turn-off notifications on our phones for apps like our Email, so we are not bombared with a “ding” every few minutes with yet another spam email.
+It is common for most of us to turn off notifications on our phones for apps like our Email, so we are not bombarded with a “ding” every few minutes with yet another spam email.
 So although emails are opened in a slightly less ‘reactive’/’instant’ manner, consumers still believe that most emails should be read.
 Mostly because of FOMO.

 🔁 Closing the marketing cycle

-Companies spend vast amounts of money generating traffic for the website.
+Companies spend vast amounts of money generating traffic for their website.
 Email is a great way of re-engaging these customers, ensuring you are getting the most out of other marketing campaigns.

 What to ask when considering an Email Marketing system

-The above are questions which we suggest to our clients to ask, before they commit to a provider.
-At Remarkable, we have integrated well over 30 different ESP (email sending platforms) over the last 20 years, including the three systems we are comparing in this article.
-Bronto – the Oracle-owned platform is a well-tested tool used by many mid-to-large retailers, Ometria – a high-end platform focused on customer engagement and content interaction, and Emarsys – a powerful and comprehensive system, perfect for larger direct marketing teams.
+The above are questions that we suggest our clients ask before they commit to a provider.
+At Remarkable Commerce, we have integrated well over 30 different ESP (email-sending platforms) over the last 20 years, including the three systems we are comparing in this article.
+Bronto – the Oracle-owned platform is a well-tested tool used by many mid-to-large retailers, Ometria – a high-end platform focused on customer engagement and content interaction, and Emarsys – is a powerful and comprehensive system, perfect for larger direct marketing teams.

 Our other ESP integrations include Smart Focus, Pure 360, Mapp, Mailgun, Mailchimp, iContact, Communicator, Sailthru, RedEye, Klaviyio, Marketo, DotMailer/DotDigital and many, many more.

-Ometria was founded in 2013 and since 2017 have raised several rounds of funding to develop their technology into a leading ‘marketing experience’ platform.
-As of early 2020, Ometria have 200 clients across a range of sectors.
+Ometria was founded in 2013 and since 2017 has raised several rounds of funding to develop its technology into a leading ‘marketing experience’ platform.
+As of early 2020, Ometria has 200 clients across a range of sectors.

-Ometria have grown their market share and this is a result of marketing themselves as a ‘Marketing Experience Platform’ with cross-channel capabilities.
-So the technology is not just for coordinating email sends, but instead of orchestrating marketing activity for email, social, SMS, push notifications and direct-mail too.
+Ometria has grown its market share and this is a result of marketing itself as a ‘Marketing Experience Platform’ with cross-channel capabilities.
+So the technology is not just for coordinating email sends, but instead orchestrating marketing activity for email, social, SMS, push notifications and direct mail too.

-- Ometria is retail-specific, and focus their functionality on consumer behaviour and purchase activity.
+Ometria is retail-specific and focuses its functionality on consumer behaviour and purchase activity.

-- The Ometria email building visual editor is really easy to use and allows for teams with little-to-no coding knowledge to fully design campaigns.
+The Ometria email-building visual editor is really easy to use and allows teams with little-to-no coding knowledge to fully design campaigns.

-- Technically, there are few issues.
+Technically, there are a few issues.
 However, we’ve heard reports of how proactive their sales team are and their focus is new business rather than account management.

-- Slow development of new features and there is little movement of their roadmap.
+Slow development of new features and there is little movement in their roadmap.